sirajvind/ToolboxForTesters/README.md

-# ToolboxForTesters
+# QA Tools Hub

-Welcome to **ToolboxForTesters**—a comprehensive collection of software Quality Assurance (QA) testing tools and resources.
+Welcome to **QA Tools Hub**—a comprehensive collection of software Quality Assurance (QA) testing tools and resources.
 This repository aims to empower testers by providing access to effective tools, ranging from automated testing solutions to bug-tracking software, all curated to enhance software quality.
-Explore, discover, and improve your testing skills with **ToolboxForTesters**.
+Explore, discover, and improve your testing skills with **QA Tools Hub**.

 ## Table of Contents